3 Keys to a real green life

 3. Our culture doesn't encourage us to connect

-This ideology also gives rise to the sense of loneliness and isolation that looms as the shadow of our culture's obsession with heroic individualism.
+This "I am separate from you" ideology is also the reason for the sense of loneliness and isolation that looms as the shadow of our culture's obsession with heroic individualism.

 Turning the problem into the solution